How do Global Mobility Professionals demonstrate more Value?

 Considering the impact caused by the pandemic, it does not take a fortune teller to foresee that Global Mobility Managers will have to deal with the blow of the crisis in the years to come.
 If you thought that one global crisis was enough, you were up for a shock in February of this year when Russia invaded Ukraine.

 Geopolitical tension, including in and around China, seems more pervasive than ever.
-Insecurity around energy, food supplies, inflation, and other dystopian scenarios cause many anxieties and mental health issues.
+Insecurity around energy, food supplies, inflation, and other dystopian scenarios causes many anxieties and mental health issues.
 The Global Mobility Manager of 2022 is a crisis manager.
-All “crisis” cycles show that Global Mobility Managers continue to be incredibly resilient and are constantly coming up with immediate and creative solutions to face issues that arise overnight.
+All “crisis” cycles show that Global Mobility Managers remain incredibly resilient and constantly come up with immediate and creative solutions to face issues that arise overnight.

 Teams in war zones continue to work or relocate to a haven, refugees integrate into the workforce, and business travelers overstretch their stays in locations and create a tax liability.

-Having handled many crises in the past, guarding the life of Expat families has become our daily bread.
+Having handled many crises in the past, guarding the lives of Expat families has become our daily bread.
 We continue to bring the human touch back into Global Mobility.
 As I already mentioned in my book in 2019, it is more important for all of us to keep our sanity.
-It’s more important than ever to put on our oxygen masks and work on our inner strength.
+Putting on our oxygen masks and working on our inner strength is more important than ever.

 Let’s continue to build up our support gang and raise the next generation of Global Mobility Managers through an excellent education with the Global Mobility Master Course at the Erasmus University in Rotterdam.
 I also favor a mentor system where experienced Global Mobility Jedis foster and guide a Padawan.
 (Yes, I draw much inspiration from movies, books, and music.)